hermanwongkm/AlgoPratice/readme.md

 Whereas, if you loop from the front, it is calculating ending with index i.

-**Stack Method**

-Use a stack to solve the problem.
-Matching brackets.

 **Leader Method**
 This method involves finding an element in an array who occur more than n/2.